 The results are impressive.
 Flying in the face of the selfish materialism gripping much of our world, Nazarenes give more money for missions than many larger denominations.
-As a result, we have more missionaries than the United Methodist church, a denomination with 10 times our membership.
+As a result, we have more missionaries than the United Methodist Church, a denomination whose memberships in the USA is 10 times that of ours.

 The longer I'm involved in Nazarene missions outreach, the more convinced I become of the soundness of our balanced fund-raising strategy.
 What is so special about it?
 Well, to begin with, ongoing expenses like missionary salaries and hospital supplies are underwritten by a budget system.
-This budget -- funded with monies given to World Evangelism Fund -- provides continuity for our missions outreach.
-Through economic boom and bust, through the poundings Satan may give us, we'll be fulfilling our divine mandate, thanks to World Evangelism Fund.
-To balance out a rather mundane-sounding budget system, some of our other fund-raising ventures encourage spontaneity, appealing to the emotions.
+This budget -- funded with monies given to the World Evangelism Fund -- provides continuity for our missions outreach.
+Through economic boom and bust, through the poundings Satan may give us, we'll be fulfilling our divine mandate, thanks to the World Evangelism Fund.
+To balance out a rather mundane-sounding budget system, some of our other fund-raising ventures encourage spontaneity, appealing to emotions.
 These include offerings to open new countries, to buy horses for rural pastors, to help disaster victims, and to build buildings.

 Aided by funds raised through our balanced attack, we Nazarenes have been able to move through lots of doors God has opened in front of us.
 We've planted districts of thriving holiness churches on six continents.
-In 1983 Nazarene churches celebrated 75 years as a denomination.
-That year we urged local congregations to overpay their World Evangelism Fund share.
+In 1983, Nazarene churches celebrated 75 years as a denomination.
+That year, there was a big push for urged local congregations to overpay their World Evangelism Fund share to enter several new world areas.
 Those overpayments helped us enter several countries: Myanmar, the Azores, Kenya, Suriname, and Botswana.
 Adding these to the list of areas already penetrated gave us a total of 74 world areas, just one short of our diamond anniversary goal of 75 (one world area for each year since the 1908 Pilot Point merger).